CERL Internship and Placement Grant

 CERL member libraries propose projects suitable to the CERL Grant.
 The internship should normally take place within the period January-October.

-CERL’s Grants Sub-Committee (Cristina Dondi, Adrian Edwards, Anders Toftgaard)
+CERL’s Grants Sub-Committee (Cristina Dondi, Anders Toftgaard)

 RECIPIENTS OF 2024 GRANTS